pibulus/pibulus/README.md

 ![screenshot 33 Medium](https://github.com/user-attachments/assets/bd7c219b-58b6-4f0f-993e-07d829598e79)

-*I'm a Mexican Australian building fun things that have personality, utility, and soul.
-Will not work or build for evil.*
+*I'm a Mexican Australian building fun things that have personality, utility, and soul."

+Will not work or build for evil.

 *I'm a Libra.
 My favourite band is the B52's, and my cats name is Newt.

 SOFTWARE IS POLITICS.
 FREE PALESTINE. 🇵🇸